brianglass/anastasis/files/15_september.md

 Verses.

-Saint StephenÂ’s finding all creation shares,
+Saint Stephen’s finding all creation shares,
 He the first champion of the greatest God.

 Our father among the saints Vessarion, archbishop of Larissa, died in peace.